NightEule5/primwrap/README.md

 crate, but the derived traits are specified individually.
 It is more generalized for all new-type patterns, whereas this crate is designed only for new-types wrapping integers, floats, and `bool`.
 Use newtype_derive if you need more fine-grained control over the traits implemented.

+[amplify_derive](https://crates.io/crates/amplify_derive) also provides this functionality, with `#[derive(Wrapper)]`.
+This macro is more powerful and flexible—it derives more traits and supports more complex types—but requires the nightly Rust compiler for most derived traits.
+Prim Wrap works only for simple, known primitive types, sidestepping the `trivial_bounds` feature-gate.
+Amplify also only implements traits for the wrapper type itself, rather than the inner type (i.e. `Add<[inner type]>`).